SemanticRecord/talaan/README.md

 		</configuration>
 	</plugin>
 ```
+If you have not configured the parameters argument your logging events will have parameter names like arg0, arg1, etc.

 ## Similar Work
 This project was inspired by the [JBoss Logging Tools] (https://developer.jboss.org/wiki/JBossLoggingTooling) project which takes an annotation based approach as well.
 It differs from Talaan in that its primary focus seems to be on internationalization (i18n) support.
 Talaan fulfills a different use case and requires no code generation.